chen66688/CatVodOpen/README.md

 ### **Limits**

-- Only local `assets://` config is supported, and network config is not available.
+- Only local `assets://`, `github://`, `gitee://` config is supported, and http config is not available.
 - Only video&cloud disk&audio book module.
 - Not supporting sniffing.
 - Basic JS interface support.